MicrosoftDocs/azure-devops-docs/docs/test/new-test-plans-page.md

 A new Test Plans Page (Test Plans*) for your planned testing needs is available for all Azure DevOps Services organizations.
 The new page provides you with streamlined views to help you focus on the task at hand - be it test planning, authoring, execution, or tracking.
 It is also clutter-free and consistent with the rest of Azure DevOps offering.
 We hope that you find it easy and intuitive to use.

 This new page has been in public preview for past few quarters and has been made default for all Test Plans users.
 During this time, we have continued to add the missing features/capabilities and address the feedback you have been providing us.
 We are almost towards the end of this journey and now are ready to pull out the old page by **the end of November 2020**.
 We highly recommend leveraging the new page and [sharing your feedback](#feedback) with us.
-However, if you absolutely need to leverage the prior page then enable it using the following steps (only available till the **end of November 2020**):

-We highly recommend leveraging the new page and [sharing your feedback](#feedback) with us.
 However, if you absolutely need to leverage the prior page then enable it using the following steps:

 1. Sign-in into your Azure DevOps Services organization
 2. Click on your Avatar on the top right and navigate to "Preview Features"